 University of Iowa W-2 forms are available in January of each year.
 You have the option of either receiving these forms electronically or by mail.
 By electing the electronic version your social security number is not being sent through the US Mail.
 You will have access to your W-2 approximately one week before the forms are mailed.
 The IRS allows for electronic delivery of W-2 forms if permission is given.
-To do this select "Form Delivery Options" under the Settings section of the My Self Service tab on the Employee Self Service site.
+To do this visit Employee Self Service/My Self Service/Settings/Form Delivery Options.
 If you consented to receive your form electronically for the prior year, the consent will remain in effect unless you change it.
-You also can access and print off prior year W-2s.
+If you terminate or retire from the University your W-2 delivery preference will remain in effect.

-Terminated employees will have 18 months to access their personal information in Self-Service.
-You will need to reset your password and contact the ITS Help Desk at 319-384-4357 for assistance signing in.
+Terminated employees will have 18 months to access their personal information in Self-Service, including current and prior year W-2s.
+You will need to contact the ITS Help Desk at 319-384-4357 for assistance signing in and resetting your password.
 Please update your mailing address as needed when terminating your employment.

 Contact Accounts Payable at 319-335-0115 to request a reissued check.
 Banks are not obligated to cash a check that is six months old or greater.